 The second half of Eros and Civilization is devoted to the work of fantasy and the imagination.
-Marcuse builds a case for the emancipatory function of the imagination with the support of his reconstruction of Freud, Kant, Schiller and others.
+Marcuse builds a case for the emancipatory function of the imagination by reconstructing Freud, Kant, Schiller, and others.
 His main point is that through the imagination we can envision a better world.
 This is not a blind utopian vision insofar as the resources for creating a qualitatively better form of life already exists.
 At the prognostic level, Marcuse argues for a fusion of Logos and Eros.
 This fusion he refers to as the “rationality of gratification” (Marcuse 1955: 224).
-Here, the struggle for existence is based on co-operation and the free development and fulfillment of needs.
+Here, the struggle for existence is based on co-operation and free development and fulfillment of needs.

-Although Eros and Civilization is one of Marcuse's more optimistic works and it offered a new and radical interpretation of Freud as well, it is not without controversy.
-Marcuse's attempt to make Freud's drive theory central to an emancipatory critical theory drew criticisms from several sources.
+Although Eros and Civilization is one of Marcuse’s more optimistic works and offered a new and radical interpretation of Freud, it is not without controversy.
+Marcuse’s attempt to make Freud’s drive theory central to an emancipatory critical theory drew criticisms from several sources.
 I will discuss the response by some feminists in a later section.

 The essential problem for Marcuse, was that as the years went by, Fromm moved further and further away from the instinctual basis of human personality.
 He had instead embraced “positive thinking which leaves the negative where it is—predominant over human existence” (Friedman 2013: 195).